HauteSolutions/RegLaunch/README.md

 As with any program that requires modification of the Registry, this program requires Administrator rights.
 It can not be run from a user account which does not have these rights (as would be expected).
 However, if it is being run from a user account which has the appropriate rights, then it will automatically elevate the rights as needed (UAC permitting).

+NOTE that REGLAUNCH is compiled as a 32-bit app for backward compatibility (and is fully capable of updating a 64-Bit registry key)